cisco/mindmeld/docs/source/kb.rst

 In order to build Deep-Domain Question Answering systems for large content catalogs, a Knowledge Base is required.
 For narrow-vocabulary domains, it is likely possible to create short lists which capture every possible entity value.
 But for medium- and large-vocabulary domains, a Knowledge Base can be helpful for storing and exporting all the potential entity values (names of artists, actors, titles, products, etc).

-A Knowledge Base (KB) can be in the form of a simple Key-Value store, a relational database, or graph database.
+A Knowledge Base (KB) can be in the form of a simple Key-Value store, a relational database, or a graph database.
 In Workbench, we support both a lightweight relational database (Sqlite) with a fast full-text index (FTS-5) and a more full-featured Elasticsearch database.

 Knowledge Base Configuration
 ****************************